 Director of Religious Exploration and Transition Team Leader

 Linette joined the membership of First Unitarian in 1997 and became the DRE in 2012.
-She is a member of the Heartland Chapter of the Liberal Religious Educators Association and the UUA Bridging Think Tank, and is proud to have developed a webinar for the MidAmerica Region of the UUA on Creative Inclusion (meeting the needs of neurodiverse populations in our churches).
+She is a member and Treasurer of the Heartland Chapter of the Liberal Religious Educators Association, worked on the UUA Bridging Think Tank, and is proud to have developed a webinar for the MidAmerica Region of the UUA on Creative Inclusion (meeting the needs of neurodiverse populations in our churches).
 She is also pleased to have started an annual UU Middle School Youth Retreat for youth in IN, OH, and KY.

 Linette lives on her spouse's ancestral family farm in Nelson County, where, together with their son, they enjoy raising a garden, fruit trees and blackberries, free-range chickens, a large herd of cats, a farm dog, and three sweet sheep.
 In her spare time, Linette enjoys playing French Horn with various groups and singing with the Solstice Singers.